dumians/llm-stack-overview/README.md

 prompt is referred to as few-shot prompting.
 The LLM learns from the examples and construct a response to the question or a task specified at the end of the prompt.
-The response is expected to be in exactly the same format as in the examples.
+The output is expected to be in exactly the same format as in the examples.

 Few shot prompting tends to break down when more complex logic is required to complete the task.